Funny 115 - The Third One

 At the end of the day, all I'm saying that you should watch for Steve

 the next time you watch Redemption Island.
-No, it's not the best
+No, it's not the

 season in the world.
 No one is saying it is.
-But there was
+But

-at least one guy out there who had a sneaky little sense of humor if
+at least one guy out there who had a sneaky little sense of

 you start paying attention to him.